ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 ### How to fix it
 {: #how-to-fix-view-password}

-* _Option 1_: Update the firewall to allow the IBM Cloud service IP ranges as described the firewall [documentation](/docs/vsrx?topic=hardware-firewall-shared-ibm-cloud-ip-ranges){: external}.
+* _Option 1_: Update the firewall to allow the IBM Cloud service IP ranges as described in the firewall [documentation](/docs/vsrx?topic=hardware-firewall-shared-ibm-cloud-ip-ranges){: external}.
 These ranges allow for provisioning, monitoring, and management.
 Restart the server so the provisioning network to populate the password in the portal.
 * _Option 2_: Bypass the VLAN of the server from the firewall.
 Then, restart the server to allow provisioning network to populate the password in the portal and then route the VLAN back in the firewall.

 ## Why is my virtual server read-only?